Table of Contents

 It can endanger some fish species and invertebrates, like snails and shrimps.
 It should be dosed and administered correctly to ensure its safe medications.

 Products such as CopperSafe, Cupramine, and CopperPower are known to have copper and can be used for ich treatment.
-Among all of them, I prefer CopperSafe (Check it on Amazon) as it can effectively work in fresh and saltwater tanks.
+Among all of them, we have obtained good results with CopperSafe (Check it on Amazon) as it can effectively work in fresh and saltwater tanks.
 It is safe to use and does not alter the water color of your tank.

 For its proper dosage, consider adding it to your tank after water changes.
 It will remain active long enough to wait for the ich parasites to enter the free-swimming stage when they can only be killed.
 Being so stable, you can easily remove it from your tank through partial water changes in steps once you are fully confident about your disease treatment.
 It’s advisable not to use the CopperSafe solution in planted tanks, as it can affect the live plants.